MykolaMurza/chatullo/README.md

 # Write a message that will be displayed when a player joins or leaves.
 # Leave the field blank if you don't want the message to appear.
-# Write %s instead of the player's name.
+# Write %player% instead of the player's name.
 join:
 quit:
 ```